Boehner to seek support for plan to avoid government shutdown

 House Republicans will meet on Tuesday after a 10-day Thanksgiving break to discuss their response, including a leading option for Boehner that would fund most government agencies through September 2015, with only a short-term extension for the Department of Homeland Security (DHS).

-House Republican aides say this would give Republicans a chance to use their stronger House and Senate majorities next year to pass explicit spending restrictions on DHS immigration-related agencies, to try to stop Obama’s immigration overhaul.
+House Republican lawmakers and aides say this would give them a chance to use their stronger House and Senate majorities next year to pass explicit spending restrictions on some DHS agencies, to try to stop Obama’s immigration overhaul.

 “That’s an option.
 There are a lot of options.
 That’s one of them so we’ll see,” House Appropriations Committee Chairman Hal Rogers told Reuters after a closed-door meeting of senior Republicans on Monday.
 Rogers is pressing for a full-year spending bill for all agencies.